glu-lang/glu-book/_docs/modules.md

     function();
 }
 ```
-This imports all the items from `file` and allows you to use them without the module prefix.
+This imports all the items from the module `file` and allows you to use them without the module prefix.
 However, be cautious when using this approach, as it can lead to name conflicts if multiple modules define the same function or variable names.

 ## Why Use Modules?